 There’s certainly merit to retaining a few of these players for at least part of the cycle; a few, like Silva, Marcelo, and Alves, have already volunteered to stay on through at least next year’s Copa América to help the transition to younger options.
 I don’t think this is a bad idea, but it has to be done sparingly, allowing as much space as possible for new, younger options to thrive—especially considering that much of the attacking unit, as well as the goalkeepers, is young enough to remain in place and carry their World Cup experience into 2022.
 This all means that while, say, Marcelo’s certainly got enough talent and experience to contribute for a while longer, with Alex Sandro, Alex Telles, Jorge, Wendell, and Douglas Santos waiting in the wings for their chance at the left-back spot, it doesn’t make much sense to continue using a player who’ll without a doubt be too old in 2022.
 Similarly, why retain Willian on the right wing when Felipe Anderson, David Neres, Malcom, and Vinícius Júnior are in contention?
 On the flipside, the relative paucity of center-backs and right-backs right now means a veteran could fill in while we experiment with a long-term solution.
 Thiago Silva is our best center-back at the moment and will probably still be our best center-back at next summer’s Copa América, and with question marks about whether players like Rodrigo Caio, Jemerson, and Marlon Santos will come good, retaining someone like Silva for a while could help the team on and off the pitch.
 I’d say the same about Dani Alves at right-back, but he’s so old, and likely to miss what little time he might have left to contribute with his knee injury, that I say we should just cut our losses, drop him, Fagner, and perhaps even Danilo for good, and go straight to trying out players who’ll actually be around in 2022.

 Most of these players don’t bring enough to the table to warrant even a swan song.
 If there’s any justice in the world, Russia was the last hurrah for players like Paulinho, Renato Augusto, Taison, and Fagner.
 I doubt it will be, in part because they’ll still be of acceptable age (if not quality) next summer, but I expect they’ll all fall out of the picture before long.
-And that’s the real blessing of retaining Tite for another four years: for once, Brazil’s coach will have spent long enough in charge of the national team that most of the players he favored thanks to his familiarity with them at club level—the middling but dependable players who delivered glory in South America but were never good enough to play at top level—will be too old to call.
+And that’s the real blessing of retaining Tite for another four years: for once, Brazil’s coach will have spent long enough in charge of the national team that most of the players he favored thanks to his familiarity with them at club level—the middling but dependable players who delivered glory in South America but were never good enough to leave for Europe—will be too old to call.
 He’ll still have Corinthians favorites, but they’ll be players like Marquinhos and Malcom, who were too good stay in Brazil long enough to become a coach’s bosom buddy.